 Who Can File a Wrongful Death Lawsuit?

 State laws dictate who can file a wrongful death lawsuit.
-Surviving spouses and children can file in all states.
+Surviving spouses and children can file in most states.
 Extended family members, including grandparents and siblings, can file in some states as well.

 Probate Is Necessary

-Family members must open a probate estate so they can sue on behalf of their deceased loved one.
+Depending on state law, family members should open a probate estate so that they or the personal representative may sue and distribute recovery on behalf of their deceased loved one.

 What Types of Damages Can The Family Collect?